Deepali25-K/Deepali25-K/README.md

 ###

-<p align="left">✨ Working on Frontend Mentor challenges to hone my skills.<br>📚 I'm currently learning JavaScript.<br>🎯 Goal for 2024: I want to build websites that make a difference.<br>🎲 Fun fact: I write about transformation and self-empowerment on Medium.</p>
+<p align="left">✨ Working on Frontend Mentor challenges to hone my skills.<br>📚 I'm currently learning React.<br>🎯 Goal for 2024: I want to build websites that make a difference.<br>🎲 Fun fact: I write free verse and epistolary poems about transformation and romance.</p>

 ###